valueflows/valueflows/docs/introduction/resources.md

 * quantity of the resource where the agent has full (human realm) rights and responsibilities, irrespective of custody
 * quantity of the resource where the agent has custody or physical possession, irrespective of rights, more of an operational focus

-We are defining two current quantities on the economic resource for these two concepts, accounting quantity for the first and onhand quantity for the second.
+We are defining two current quantities on the economic resource for these two concepts, *accounting quantity* for the first and *onhand quantity* for the second.

-For example, in vendor-managed inventory, the vendor owns the inventory (they see if in their accounting) but the store sees it in their onhand quantities.
+For example, in vendor-managed inventory, the vendor owns the inventory so they see it in their accounting; but the store sees it in their onhand quantities.
 Or for inventory being shipped FOB source, the intended receiver owns the inventory and sees it in their accounting, but the goods are actually onhand in a truck.

 #### How resources related to each other: contained resources